 For most people, familiarity with criminal law comes from movies, television and books.
-But, if you become personally involved in the criminal justice system, due to an arrest or as a victim of crime, it’s important to know exactly what the facts are.
+But if you become personally involved in the criminal justice system due to an arrest or as a victim of crime, it is important to know exactly what the facts are.
 What rights do you have during an arrest?
 What guidelines do the police have to follow?
 What should you do if you suspect someone else of a crime?

 - You have the right to remain silent.